 We collect information via our website using Log Files and Cookies.

 We may engage third party service providers to assist us by hosting or administering our website.
 We do not otherwise disclose your personal information unless permitted or required by law.

 When you visit this website we may record anonymous information about your visit and log the following information for statistical purposes and to allow us to develop better online services:

-This information is not specific to an individual and is used for system administration purposes, as well as statistical analysis.
-While anonymous information does not tell us anything about you specifically, it tells us about how you use our site.
+This information is not specific to an individual and is used for system administration purposes as well as statistical analysis.
+Whilst anonymous information does not tell us anything about you specifically it tells us how you use our site.

 Security of personal information

 If you provide is with your personal information we take reasonable steps to ensure that it is securely stored in our database which is accessed only by authorized staff of RUM.
 We take steps to keep our computer systems secure and any external access to e-mail and the Internet is protected by a Firewall.

 Access to and correction of personal information held by us